krptn/krypton/README.md

 ![DevSkim Analysis](https://github.com/mbs9org/PySec/actions/workflows/CodeReview.yml/badge.svg) -> see security/result.sarif (plenty of false positives) for JSON representation (analysis by https://github.com/marketplace/actions/devskim).

+<u>Quick notice:</u> this project will be run for the Microsoft Imagine Cup.
+However, please use the project as you would otherwise.
+This warning is only for contributors who may not want there code to be used for such purposes.

 # PySec
 - Secure Storage of Data
 - Authentication for Users